Solicitors for Drink Driving Offences

 • Unreliability of samples.

-Being accused of driving under the influence does not have to mean harsh sentences or driving bans.
+Being accused of driving whilst under the influence does not automatically mean harsh sentences or driving bans.
 With the support of Drink Driving Solicitors with years of experience in the field, you can reach an outcome you are satisfied with.
-We have successfully defended countless drink driving charges, or obtained minor penalties for drivers who were unjustly facing harsh sentences.
+We have successfully defended countless drink driving charges, and obtained lenient sentences for our clients.
 Contact Clifford Johnston & Co today.

 What are Special Reasons Arguments for drink driving?

-Examples of Special Reasons to defend a drink driving offence include:
+Examples of Special Reasons involving drink driving includes:

-• Your drinks were laced without your knowledge and you didn’t realise that you were over the legal limit.
+• Your drinks being laced without your knowledge and not realising that you were over the legal limit to drive

 • You had to drive because it was an emergency and you had no other choice.